loveorigami/yii2-modal-ajax/README.md

 echo ModalAjax::widget([
     'id' => 'updateCompany',
-    'selector' => 'a.btn' // all buttons in grid view with href attribute 'ajaxSubmit' => true, // Submit the contained form as ajax, true by default
+    'selector' => 'a.btn', // all buttons in grid view with href attribute 'ajaxSubmit' => true, // Submit the contained form as ajax, true by default

     'options' => ['class' => 'header-primary'],